Ultimate BEV guide: every pure-electric car and SUV you can buy in New Zealand

 Nissan NZ has just one BEV in its range - but you could argue the brand and the car are EV icons.
 The Leaf (Low Emissions Affordable Vehicle) is the biggest name in EVs in NZ thanks to its domination of the used-import plug-in market.
 But it was the launch of the second-generation model that marked its reintroduction into the NZ new-vehicle sphere.

-The latest Leaf is offered with two different battery sizes, a 40kWh aimed more at urban drivers and a longer-range 62kW unit that's capable of road trips.
+The latest Leaf is offered with two different battery sizes, a 39kWh aimed more at urban drivers and a longer-range 59kW unit that's capable of road trips.
 In either case, the Leaf is strong on refinement and safety equipment.

 Save a coloured grille and some blue badges, you'd be hard pressed to pick the e-208 from its petrol-powered siblings.
 But the 208 platform was designed for BEV technology from the start, resulting in some clever packaging - including a battery split into three sections, maximising capacity and range.